elbader17/billmobile-repiolon/README.md

   export PATH=$PATH:$ANDROID_HOME/platform-tools
 ```

-_*.bash_profile is specific to bash.
-If you're using another shell, you will need to edit the appropriate shell-specific config file._
+Note: .bash_profile is specific to bash.
+If you're using another shell, you will need to edit the appropriate shell-specific config file.

 Type **source $HOME/.bash_profile** to load the config into your current shell.
 Verify that ANDROID_HOME has been added to your path by running **echo $PATH**.

-_*Please make sure you use the correct Android SDK path.
-You can find the actual location of the SDK in the Android Studio "Preferences" dialog, under Appearance & Behavior → System Settings → Android SDK._
+Note: Please make sure you use the correct Android SDK path.
+You can find the actual location of the SDK in the Android Studio "Preferences" dialog, under Appearance & Behavior → System Settings → Android SDK.

 ### Watchman